Previous dayMarch 24, 2026Next day

 40.4 km---✓ ReviewedUSGS →

-This magnitude 4.2 event was detected near Kuril Islands on March 24, 2026, with origin time 19:21 UTC.
-The hypocenter lay at 40.4 km, placing this in the shallow crustal category.
-The epicenter is at 46.889°, 152.989°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 4.2 earthquake near Kuril Islands came in on March 24, 2026 at 19:21 UTC.
+At a depth of 40.4 km, the event was shallow crustal.
+Geolocation places the event at 46.889°N, 152.989°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24